 F+R is a leading online fine wine and spirits merchant, buying and selling fine wines and spirits alongside providing cellar management for our customers.
-We currently operate in the UK, Asia & Italy and employ 66 employees across the global markets.
+We currently operate in the UK, Asia & Europe and employ ninety employees across the global markets.
 The company was founded and has been trading since 1994.
-We work with a network of producers, agents, reservists, and private clients across the globe to source, supply, store and sell fine wine and spirits internationally.

 Our policy makes it clear that bribery is a criminal offence and is prohibited.
 The policy actively encourages employees or persons working on behalf of F+R to report any suspected act of bribery, even if the individual has not been personally involved.

 We are committed to ensuring employees have the right to work in an environment free from abuse, bullying and harassment or degrading treatment.

 Employee Code of Conduct.